openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   Cache-Control: no-store

 {
-  "error": "invalid_or_missing_proof"
+  "error": "invalid_or_missing_proof",
   "error_description":
-       "Credential Issuer requires proof to be bound to a Credential Issuer provided nonce."
+       "Credential Issuer requires proof to be bound to a Credential Issuer provided nonce.", "c_nonce": "8YE9hCnyV2",
-  "c_nonce": "8YE9hCnyV2",
   "c_nonce_expires_in": 86400
 }